kiwylai/Amazon-like-E-commerce-Simulation/README.md

 Description:

 A JavaScript-based Amazon clone that simulates an e-commerce platform.
 This project includes functionalities for adding products to the cart, selecting size and color for clothing items, checking out, placing orders, and tracking orders.
-The project showcases my skills in front-end development, asynchronous operations, and user interface design.
+The project showcases my skills in front-end development, asynchronous operations, and user interface design.The application is thoroughly tested using Jasmine to ensure reliability and performance.

 Features: